uvarc/rc-website/content/userinfo/howtos/rivanna/wdl-bioinformatics.md

 Create an empty text file, `cromwell-rivanna.conf`, and copy the contents described in [this post](/userinfo/rivanna/software/cromwell).

-## SLURM batch submission script
+## Slurm batch submission script

-Finally, we will write a simple SLURM submission script to execute our workflow.
+Finally, we will write a simple Slurm submission script to execute our workflow.
 Create an empty file submit-bwaAln.sh and copy the below contents to it -
 ```
 #!/bin/bash
 #SBATCH --job-name=bwaAln       # Job name